bruxy70/Garbage-Collection/info.md

     frequency: 'annual'
     date: '11/24'
 ```
-For more examples and configuration documentation check the [README.md](https://github.com/bruxy70/Garbage-Collection/blob/development/README.md) file
+For more examples and configuration documentation check the <a href="https://github.com/bruxy70/Garbage-Collection/blob/development/README.md">README.md</a> file

 ## STATE AND ATTRIBUTES